Module trase.tools.aws.metadata

 bucket

-the s3 bucket that the file and metadata should be uploaded to
+the s3 bucket that the file should be uploaded to

 key

-the s3 key that the file should be uploaed to
+the s3 key that the file should be uploaded to

 path